vectorbite/VectorBiteDataPlatform/static/Documentation/VecDyn/VecDynUser&CuratorGuide.md

 ### Spatial referencing

-in order to facilitate mapping and geo-spatial analysis, spatial referencing has been set up to track general information about a study site e.g. country, region, municipality,  and also specific information about a sample site, where Global Positioning System (GPS) information can be inputted for each collection site.
+in order to facilitate mapping and geo-spatial analysis, spatial referencing has been set up to track general information about a study site e.g. country, region, municipality and also specific information about a sample site, where Global Positioning System (GPS) information can be inputted for each collection site.
 The following figure demonstrates the spatial information that can be captured per study.

-Make assessments about sampling effort

-Decide whether data it is representative of a region

-Use to overlay against environmental and demographic covariates
+Such data will allow the user to make assessments about sampling effort and decide whether data it is representative of a region or can use it to overlay against environmental and demographic covariates.